A Survey on Speech Deepfake Detection

-The majority of efforts on feature engineering for audio anti-spoofing detection concentrate on extracting hand-crafted spectral representations or high-level embeddings using DL techniques.
-At the same time, various other specific directions for feature development have been explored to improve the robustness of anti-spoofing systems, such as analyzing the impact of silence and sub-band frequencies.
+In addition to extracting hand-crafted features or high-level embeddings, various other specific directions for feature development have been explored to improve the robustness of detection systems.

-\textbf{Prosody and semantic features} Blue et al. \cite{blue2022you} suggest that audio Deepfake models may produce significant inconsistencies compared to a regular human vocal tract, such as unnatural vocal tract diameters.
-Therefore, they develop a mathematical model to estimate the cross-sectional area of the vocal tract at various points along the speaker’s airway and design an anti-spoofing detector capable of detecting TTS speech.
-Dhamyal et al. \cite{dhamyal2021fake} investigates microfeatures, including Voicing Onset Time (VOT) and coarticulation, which are associated with voice production mechanisms in humans.
-The continuous shimmer is proven to reflect the stability of amplitude and frequency perturbation in the voice and is utilized as a feature to distinguish spoofed audios \cite{li2022analysis, li2023contributions}.
+\textbf{Prosody and semantic feature} Dhamyal et al. \cite{dhamyal2021fake} investigate microfeatures, including Voicing Onset Time (VOT) and coarticulation, which are associated with voice production mechanisms in humans.
+The continuous shimmer is proven to reflect the stability of amplitude and frequency perturbation in the voice \cite{li2022analysis}.
 DL-based prosody and semantic features have also been proposed.
-Wang et al. \cite{Wang2023prodoscic} incorporate two types of prosodic features with wav2vec 2.0 embeddings: phoneme duration feature and pronunciation features.
-They are extracted using a pre-trained HuBERT and a Conformer model \cite{gulati2020conformer} respectively.
-Attorresi et al. \cite{attorresi2022combining} trains the same structure of the prosody encoder \cite{skerry2018towards} used by Tacotron to enhance prosody in TTS-synthesized speech as the prosodic embedding extractor in the detection process.
-Conti et al. \cite{conti2022deepfake} is the first to use a pre-trained Speech Emotion Recognition (SER) system to extract emotion embeddings based on the semantics for anti-spoofing detection.
-Like other mentioned prosody and semantic features, this emotion embedding is effective for TTS-generated fake speeches only, rather than VC-based spoofed speech.
+Wang et al. \cite{Wang2023prodoscic} incorporate two types of prosodic features with wav2vec 2.0 embeddings, including phoneme duration feature and pronunciation features.
+Attorresi et al. \cite{attorresi2022combining} train the same structure of the prosody encoder used by Tacotron to enhance prosody in TTS-synthesized speech as the prosodic embedding extractor in the detection process.
+A pre-trained Speech Emotion Recognition (SER) system is also used to extract emotion embeddings based on the semantics for speech Deepfake detection \cite{conti2022deepfake}.
+Like other mentioned prosody and semantic features, this emotion embedding is effective for TTS-generated fake speeches, rather than VC-generated.